Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_terms_of_use.md

 ## Limitation of Liability

 ### Educational Service Nature
 Brill Tutor is an educational preparation service.
-We provide practice materials and study tools but cannot guarantee specific outcomes or SAT score improvements.
+We provide practice materials and study tools but cannot guarantee specific outcomes or standardized test score improvements.

 ### Limitation of Damages
 TO THE MAXIMUM EXTENT PERMITTED BY LAW: